liaomingg/weighted_softmax_loss_layer/README.md

 ### Introduction

 WeightedSoftmaxLossLayer for Caffe is modified from SoftmaxWithLossLayer in Caffe.
 You could set the class weight of each class in the prototxt file.
-If it helps your research, please consider give me a start.
+If it helps your research, please consider give me a Star.

 ### Add to Caffe